Menopause

 A guide to writing your menopause policy: The most important things to think about before you get started

 Menopause is set to impact 1.2 billion women in 2023.
 As the fastest growing demographic in the workplace, more individuals than ever before will go through menopause or experience menopausal symptoms whilst at work.
-Despite this, it's still a taboo subject in many workplaces, with so many people feeling embarrassed or ashamed to discuss their symptoms or to ask for additional support when needed.
+Despite being a completely natural stage of life, menopause remains a taboo subject in many workplaces, with so many people feeling embarrassed or ashamed to discuss their symptoms or to ask for additional support when needed.

 Despite often being at the peak of their careers, half of those experiencing menopause symptoms have decreased job satisfaction and a staggering 42% consider leaving work altogether.